Boot Up & Power Management

 - Press Factory Reset and confirm

-The scanner will reboot after a factory reset and will be connected automatically.
+The scanner will reboot after a factory reset and will be connected automatically once selected in the scanner's page.

 Performing a factory reset will do the following: